 Asking for Help is Okay

 No parent is perfect.
-Everyone freaks out over something once in a while or maybe doesn’t know what to do in a certain situation.
-It’s okay to ask for help.
-Stay away from those who try and change the values you’ve already instilled in your child, but find someone who may have advice for what you are unsure about.
+Everyone freaks out over something once in a while or maybe doesn't know what to do in a certain situation.
+It's okay to ask for help.
+Stay away from those who try and change the values you've already instilled in your child.
+Instead, find someone who may have advice for what you are unsure about.
 Asking for help is a good thing and should be encouraged for parents.

 Plan a Schedule